 500 MS Wendy.
 (1:52:38)

 We see the clock behind her reads 6:55.
-This certainly doesn't fit with what is supposed to be the genera time.
+This doesn't fit with what is supposed to be the general time.
+If we flipped the clock upside down, it could be more like 1:35 in the afternoon.

 501 MCU Jack from below.
 (1:52:43)